poelstra/mhub/README.md

 (Note: messages sent by a client will also be received by that client if it matches one of its subscriptions).

-The topic format is technically free-form, and pattern matching is done by [minimatch](https://www.npmjs.com/package/minimatch).
-However, it is advised to follow e.g. [mq-protocols](https://github.com/FirstLegoLeague/mq-protocols) to ensure compatibility with other systems.
+The topic format is free-form, and pattern matching is done by [minimatch](https://www.npmjs.com/package/minimatch).
+So, depending on the needs and preferences of your applicatino, topics can look like `someThing`, `some:thing`, `some/thing`, `/some/thing/`, etc.

+For example, in my home automation system I'm using topics like:
+- `/home/lights/kitchen`, `/home/lights/table`, etc: dimmer values for lights
+- `/home/scene`: string value with the name of a scene to switch to (e.g. "dinner", "off", etc)
+- `/dev/rfhub/rx`, `/dev/rfhub/tx`: received RF events and RF commands to be transmitted (for controlling lights)

 ### Nodes and bindings